ManticoreGamesInc/vscode-core/README.md

 Sumneko's Lua extension also comes with it's own "**Diagnostics**" feature, so if you have been using other extensions that use Luacheck and a `.luacheckrc` file, you might want to either disable those extensions or the "Diagnostics" feature in Sumneko's.

+## Known Issues

+- There is currently no support for Core operators.

 ## Installation

 - Go to the Visual Studio Code Marketplace and click the "**Install**" button, that's it!